 The US and South Korea have announced plans to end large-scale war games.

-The annual Key Resolve and Foal Eagle exercises have long been a source of tension between the two countries and North Korea.
+The Key Resolve and Foal Eagle exercises have long been a source of tension between the two countries and North Korea.

-The latest development comes only days after the latest summit between Donald Trump and Kim Jong Un ended without a deal on denuclearisation.
+It comes only days after the latest summit between Donald Trump and Kim Jong Un ended without a deal on denuclearisation.